acl2018/acl2018-website/_attendees/main.md

 The SkyBus also runs a [Melbourne City Express](https://www.skybus.com.au/melbourne-city-express/) to Southern Cross train station, which is a short 15 minute walk from the conference venue.
 Those contemplating renting a car for the trip, be warned that parking in the city centre can be difficult and costly.

-If you do arrive at Melbourne's second airport, Avalon (AVL), which services the cheaper carriers, you also have both SkyBus or taxi options, although note that travel times to the city will be about 15 minutes longer.
+If you do arrive at Melbourne's second airport, Avalon (AVV), which services the cheaper carriers, you also have both SkyBus or taxi options, although note that travel times to the city will be about 15 minutes longer.

 Melbourne is famous for its trams, and has one of the most extensive tram networks in the world.
 The CBD is designated a Free Tram Zone, meaning that you can ride any tram for free, although beware, as the Free Tram Zone finishes one stop short of the conference venue and ticket inspectors frequent the fringes of the zone trying to catch out